WebTheDev/serverstatsbot/README.md

 Listed below are known errors that can not be solved due to discord limiations not software bugs:

 <img align="center" height="341" width="443" alt="" src="https://media.discordapp.net/attachments/812850453778792469/827737318482903060/unknown.png" />

+This also includes:
+- Task run errors.
+- Any other errors that have discord related errors.